Are your insurance ads falling short? Is your marketing strategy bringing in fewer leads than you hoped?

 According to data from research firm Strategy&, 45% of businesses planning to switch providers prefer to do so online.
 While complicated E&S lines make it difficult to complete the sale fully online, your website is still a great resource for referrals.

 Consider setting up referral landing pages dedicated to your target clients.
 You can then give the link to the page to your referral partners.
 When someone wants to refer you, they simply forward the page link to the prospect.
+You can build landing pages with the help of Leadpages.

 Social media platforms are designed to easily share content.
 After all, the point of social media is to connect and interact with others in a digital setting.
 That makes your social media pages one of the easiest referral platforms available.
 Followers can quickly share your services with their friends, family, and industry contacts with only a few taps.